jhcnode/tensorrt-cosine-sim/README.md

 ## **Usage**
 For ease of use, the script can be executed in a Kaggle environment, which provides:
-- Pre-installed dependencies (e.g., TensorRT, PyCUDA, PyTorch).
+- Pre-installed dependencies (e.g., TensorRT, CuPy, PyTorch).
 - Access to GPUs without requiring additional setup.
 - A pre-configured environment for running the `run.py` script seamlessly.